The University of Mississippi

 Additional reading assignments may be added throughout the semester.
 Most of them are contemporary examples of social science research on important topics in global politics and policy.
 We will discuss those examples of research in class to illustrate class lessons.
 Students are also encouraged to suggest readings on issues that are related to their geographic concentration so that the course may set the stage for their senior thesis.

 Grades for this course are distributed as follows: class participation 5%; quizzes 10%; weekly assignments 65%; in-class presentation 5%; final research paper 15%.
 Besides, you are also required to complete the Training on the Protection of Human Subjects and to take the Human Subjects Research Ethics Quiz by the end of the semester.

 The weekly assignments are printed in the textbook at the end of each chapter.
 They normally contain a mixture of multiple-choice and open-ended questions.
 Later in the semester the assignments will include computer exercises as well.
 Students are required to complete the assignment every week for the corresponding chapter and turn it in at the end of class on Thursday.
 Assignments that are turned in late without a reasonable excuse or assignments that show signs of cheating will be graded zero.
 Students are encouraged to meet regularly outside of class to study together and to read and review course material.
 However, the completed assignment every week should demonstrate independent effort, *not* teamwork.
 The assignment for week No. 14 requires students to go through the overall process for a research project.
-This will serve as the final exam and is due at noon on Thursday, May 8th.
+This will serve as the final exam and is due at 4 p.m. on Wednesday, December 10th.

 |August||26th||Tuesday||Introduction & Administration|